minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ### Error states

 If an error occurs on the server, a proper 50x response should be returned.
-If such an error occurs, the CoronaTester app will ask te user to try the request at a later time.
+If such an error occurs, the CoronaCheck app will ask te user to try the request at a later time.

 A response body may be provided for debugging purposes, but this is optional and the app will ignore it.
 (TODO: or do we want to include a message that we relay to the user?)